adarshjha796/Coffee-Learning-Simulation/README.md

 ## Description

-The Coffee-Making 3D Tutorial is an interactive project designed to teach users how to make their favorite coffee beverages through an immersive, step-by-step experience.
+Coffee Learning Simulation is an interactive project designed to teach users how to make their favorite coffee beverages through an immersive, step-by-step experience.
 This project combines the magic of 3D graphics with user-friendly interactions to provide a unique and engaging learning opportunity for coffee enthusiasts, whether you're a beginner or a seasoned barista.

 ## Key Features